NealeAust/Home-Media-Bookshelf/README.md

 The high-level steps I took to create this application are as follows:

 - To commence the project, I installed React.js which automatically installed most of the front-end folders and some files.
 I then created a file structure for the back end.
-- I then mainly focussed on the back end 'server' side.
+- At first I mainly focussed on the back end 'server' side.
 That is coding the server.js, models, typeDefs and resolvers.
 - Getting the resolvers and queries to work in GraphQL was challenging.
 - Once these were working, I moved to the front-end creating components and focussed on linking them to the backend.